Skip to main content

 Sick pay under Dutch employment law

-Sick pay in the Netherlands is regulated strictly and certain procedures must be followed by employer and employee alike.
-Whilst under employment law in the Netherlands the obligations of the employee and employer are usually straight forward in terms of the company’s policy, in cases of long term absence, specific rules can apply.
+Sick pay in the Netherlands (in Dutch: loondoorbetaling bij ziekte) is regulated strictly and certain procedures must be followed by employer and employee alike.
+While under employment law in the Netherlands the obligations of the employee and employer are usually straightforward in terms of the company’s policy, in cases of long-term absence specific rules can apply.

 What are requirements of an employer in the Netherlands in case of sickness of the employee?

-When an employee is sick in the Netherlands, both the employee and the employer should cooperate in ensuring legal obligations are met, and that preparation is made for the employee’s eventual return to work.
+When an employee is sick in the Netherlands, both the employee and the employer should cooperate to make sure employer obligations are met, and that preparation is made for the employee’s eventual return to work.

 The employer should register the employee’s sickness with the Employee Insurance Agency (in Dutch: UWV).
 The employee should receive notification of this and the amount they’re entitled to within four days.

-Dutch employment law provides employees with a safeguard against termination during sick leave (in Dutch opzegverbod tijdens ziekte).
+Dutch employment law provides employees with a safeguard against dismissal of a sick employee during sick leave (in Dutch opzegverbod tijdens ziekte).
 If the employee is fit to return to work in some capacity, then the employer must check to see if they have a position suitable in the company.
 If none are available, then the employer should do all in their power to find a suitable external placement for the employee.

 What are the requirements of the employee under Dutch employment law in case of sickness?